kravchik/jkil/jkil/linux/xkb/README.md

 ![Image of JKIL](../../../images/jkil-keyboard.jpg)

-The currently working solution is to implement the mapping [via xkb](xkb)

 xkb - is a set of configuration files located at /usr/share/X11/xkb.
 It is a quite a sophisticated system used to configure everyting, from layout to special keys.
 I'd point out several ways to work with it.